yomiplush/no-gpu-potato-pcvr-vrchat/README.md

 > [!TIP]
 > By setting **Anti-Aliasing to Disabled** in VRChat and using **Sharpening** in WiVRN,
 > you can maintain readable text while significantly reducing the load on your integrated GPU.
+> and if you've changed the font size on your Quest, setting it back to default may fix the rendering bug.

 ## 5. Why these settings?